Rrreert/10.14/hw.md

 from list find and print max number using list and for loop

-# Next
+# Tic-tac-toe
 test_case = [[1, 0, 2],[0, 1, 2],[1, 2, 1]]
-Write a program that can normally realize the 3*3 board tic-tac-toe game and output the correct game results under the condition of using the above pre-given test case.
-The result output example: Player xxx wins!
+Write a program that can normally realize the 3*3 board tic-tac-toe game and output the correct game results under the condition of using the pre-given test case.
 In the test case, 0 is empty, 1 is player 1's move, and 2 is player 2's move